Intelligent Pixel Detectors: Towards a Radiation Hard ASIC with On-Chip Machine Learning in 28 nm CMOS: On-chip Implementation

 \section{On-chip Implementation}

-A smart pixel prototype ROIC was designed as a collections of 2x2 pixel analog islands surrounded by digital logic where the filtering NN sits.
-The ROIC was taped-out in a 1.5\, mm$^{2}$ ASIC chip in CMOS 28\,nm bulk process.
+A smart pixel prototype ROIC was designed as a collections of 2x2 pixels consisting of analog islands surrounded by digital logic where the filtering NN sits.
+Each ROIC pixel is 25x25 $\mu$m$^{2}$.
+Two $32x8$ arrays of pixels were taped-out on a 1.6\, mm$^{2}$ ASIC chip.
+A TSMC CMOS 28\,nm bulk process was used.
 The design is shown in Figure~\ref{fig:chip_tapeout} and a brief summary of key aspects is provided below.

 The analog islands are designed as follows.
 The charge collected at the sensor's electrode is integrated, amplified, and converted to voltage using a charge-sensitive preamplifier.
 An AC-coupled 2-bit flash-type ADC digitizes the signal.
 Due to the thermometric nature of the flash ADC in our design, analog-to-digital conversion begins as soon as the integrated charge output is above the first threshold, and continues until the signal reaches its maximum value or the time for conversion runs out.
 Further details are discussed in \cite{ISCAS2023}.